 Our initial goal at GrooveSafe is to be present in the live music scene across all genres.
 We believe a change in behavior will start with awareness of the problem.
 We strive to keep the conversation going and build a culture with emphasis on consent.

-Our long term goals include educating people on how to respond to assault, how to take action as an active bystander, tips on staying safe and eventually offering support and resources to victims.
+Our long term goals include educating people on how to respond to assault, how to take action as an active bystander, tips on staying safe and eventually offering support and resources to survivors.

 We want our logo to represent a silent message of a safe space- standing against the unwanted touching and sexual assault against any gender, by any gender, at any live music event.
 Self expression is not an invitation - help us spread the word.